imsanketsingh/The-Book-Recommender/README.md

-# Bookieee.com
+# Bookieee

-Bookieee.com is a web application for book enthusiasts to discover new books, find similar reads, and explore top-rated titles.
+Bookieee is a web application for book enthusiasts to discover new books, find similar reads, and explore top-rated titles.
 The app uses advanced recommendation algorithms to suggest books similar to your favorites, helping you expand your reading list with exciting new discoveries.

 ## Features

 - **Top 30 Books:** View a curated list of the top 30 books based on various metrics such as ratings, popularity, and reviews.
 - **Find Similar Books:** Search for a book and get recommendations for similar books based on content and user ratings.
-- **About:** Learn more about Bookieee.com, its purpose, and how to get in touch with us.
+- **About:** Learn more about Bookieee, its purpose, and how to get in touch with us.

 ## Technologies Used